Looking for FREE Reading Plus Level M Answers related to all stories? If YES, check below for the right answers:

 Ans: As he rose to look at his son’s photograph

-Q. What do chairman’s interaction with the fly suggest about him?
+Q. What does chairman’s interaction with the fly suggest about him?

 Ans: He was capable of inflicting anguish and misery to satisfy his own curiosity